 If you want your barbecue cooking to have an authentic smoky taste, the charcoal barbecue reigns supreme: ideal for camping devotees and those who savour the charred flavour only a charcoal model can produce.
 Set up your charcoal barbecue in a location out of the wind to prevent the risk of fire.

-Very safe and transportable, electric barbecues are practical for holiday trips and campgrounds equipped with hydro.
-It's worth noting that you can just as easily use an electric barbecue indoors.
+Very safe and transportable, electric barbecues are practical for holiday trips and campgrounds equipped with electricity.
+It’s worth noting that you can just as easily use an electric barbecue indoors.

 Cleaning a burner requires special attention.
 It’s important to clean the feeder tubes that move the gas from the front controls to the burners.
 Spiders’ webs and small cocoons can interfere with gas flow to the burners, which compromises performance and creates a potential fire hazard around the controls.